WhyLIM/LabTD-website/content/authors/Qiliang-Peng/_index.md

     url: 'https://www.sdfey.com/en/index'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.
+bio: My research interests primarily revolve around basic and clinical translational research in radiotherapy for malignant tumors, cancer biomarkers, and medical bioinformatics.

 interests:
   - Basic and Clinical Translational Research in Radiotherapy of Malignant Tumors